precice/precice.github.io/pages/community/precice-workshop-2022.md

 <img class="img-responsive center-block" src="images/events/precice2022.svg" alt="preCICE Workshop banner" style="max-width: 500px; margin:auto;">

-The 3rd preCICE Workshop will be held virtually through [SimTech](https://www.simtech.uni-stuttgart.de/) and the [University of Stuttgart](https://www.uni-stuttgart.de/en/), from February 21-24, 2022.
+The 3rd preCICE Workshop will be held virtually through [SimTech](https://www.simtech.uni-stuttgart.de/) and the [University of Stuttgart](https://www.uni-stuttgart.de/en/), on February 21-24, 2022.
 The workshop is a coming together of the preCICE community to share ideas, experiences and knowledge about using preCICE, and to learn from others in the process.

 [Registration](https://precice.org/precice-workshop-2022.html#registration) is now open.
 We look forward to welcoming back previous participants, and introducing more members to the preCICE community.